 Through this program, we partner with other organizations in specific Twin Cities neighborhoods — where access to animal care and welfare services is limited — to build a consistent presence and keep each community engaged with AHS for the long term.

 Our goals include:

-By analyzing organizational data and speaking with local animal welfare organizations such as St. Paul Animal Control, Animal Humane Society identified two urban neighborhoods in the metro area under-utilizing AHS services: Frogtown and East St. Paul.
-Initial work has focused on these two communities, but we hope to expand to other under-engaged communities in the future.
+By analyzing organizational data and speaking with local animal welfare organizations, AHS identified two neighborhoods in the metro area under-utilizing AHS services: Frogtown and East St. Paul.

-Community Outreach also hosts regular wellness clinics in Frogtown, offering free vaccines, nail trims, wellness exams, and dewormer to resident pets and educating about spay/neuter.
+- Free clinics hosted in each community, offering vaccines, nail trims, wellness exams, and dewormer to resident pets

 The Community Outreach program was featured in the fall 2014 edition of Animal Tracks, Animal Humane Society’s magazine.

-You can also learn more about Community Outreach’s work in Frogtown specifically through the following video.
+You can also learn more about Community Outreach work (in Frogtown specifically) by watching this video.